Garmin Approach S20 GPS Golf Watch - Digital Trends | Digital Trends

-The Approach 20 is a smartwatch for golfers with a wallet-friendly price tag.
+The Approach S20 is a smartwatch for golfers with a wallet-friendly price tag.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.